Sicily Food Adventure

 Tour Overview

-From cannoli to arancini, Sicilian food is world famous, but on this tour prepare to be overwhelmed at how varied and diverse Sicily’s cuisine really is!
+From cannoli to arancini, Sicilian food is known across the planet, but this tour shows how varied and diverse the cuisine here really is.
 The various civilisations that have occupied the island over millennia have not only left an unparalleled cultural heritage, but also a culinary history that sets Sicily apart from mainland Italy.
-Sample Palermo’s fragrant street food in its vibrant markets, practise hands-on cooking with local chefs in Trapani, sip the finest wines in Marsala and Etna and indulge in mouth-watering gelatos whilst relaxing in sun-kissed Baroque piazzas.
+Sample the street food of Palermo in vibrant markets, practise hands-on cooking with local chefs in Erice, sip wines in Marsala and Etna, and indulge in gelatos while relaxing in baroque piazzas.
 Let food lead the way in this captivating journey through culinary and cultural highlights.

 Highlights

-• Enjoy a hands-on cookery class with a local chef in Trapani
+• Enjoy a hands-on cookery class with a local chef in Erice

-• Sample a variety of local specialities during the included produce and wine tastings
+• Sample a variety of local specialities during produce and wine tastings

 Itinerary